aims-api/aims-tagging-node/README.md

 </summary>

-To access protected routes you need to authenticate in order to get a time-limited token.
-You need to use this token while creating a client instance.
+It is common to make a proxy request from client app to the server "Next.js API route" in order to hide foreign URL.

 You may store the token in a cookie or local storage (browser), but you need to retrieve it from the request object.
 Storing the token in cookies is recommended for security reasons.
 In case you decide to store it in cookies, you can set Axios interceptor to check if cookie is still valid and if not, terminate user session in order to obtain a new token.